betheanalyst/daily-commit-project/quotes/day25.md

 “Always do your best.
 What you plant now, you will harvest later.”
 “You will face many defeats in life, but never let yourself be defeated.”
+“Never let the fear of striking out keep you from playing the game.”